Obuxum

-OBUXUM is the stage name of Muxubo Mohamed, a Somalian-Canadian electronic music producer.
+OBUXUM is the stage name of Muxubo Mohamed, a Somali-Canadian electronic music producer.
 She is most noted for her album Re-Birth, which was longlisted for the 2020 Polaris Music Prize.

 She debuted with the EP H.E.R. in 2018.
 Re-Birth, her full-length debut, was released in 2019.

 She produced the song "In Women Colour" from Haviah Mighty's 2019 album 13th Floor.